-➤ received and approved the quarterly Treasury Management activity reports which monitor treasury activity against the 2017-2018 strategy and recommended to full council for approval amendments to the 2017-2018 strategy.
-Also considered and recommended to full council the annual report setting out the Treasury Management Strategy, the Annual Investment Strategy and Minimum Revenue Provision Policy Statement 2018/2019.
-This report also set the council's prudential indicators for 2018/19.
+received and approved the quarterly Treasury Management activity reports which monitor treasury activity against the 2018-2019 strategy and recommended to full council for approval amendments to the 2018-2019 strategy as part of the Treasury Management mid-year update.
+Also considered and recommended to full council the annual report setting out the Treasury Management Strategy, the Annual Investment Strategy and Minimum Revenue Provision Policy Statement 2019/2020.
+This report also set the council's prudential indicators for 2019/20.
 Treasury Management is a key area for the Committee to monitor and they continue to consider and recommend to full council for approval amendments to the investment strategy in response to constantly changing market conditions.
+The 2019/20 Investment Strategy recommended by Committee included a number of new investment options as the Council looks to increase its risk appetite.